2DegreesInvesting/tiltOutputReport/README.md

 # tiltOutputReport
 The goal of tiltOutputReport project is to generate PDF reports with visual and textual data representations for (selected) companies.
-It can be used to create a pdf for a single company (with or without revenue share data) or for a list of companies.
+It can be used to create a pdf for a single selected company (with or without revenue share data) and/or for a list of companies.

 ## Project Structure
 - Data Preprocessing: This section deals with data manipulation and preparation using pandas to create DataFrames that are used throughout the project.